elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-stages-of-sequential-development-in-conservation-skills-particularly-in-the-conservation-of-number-and-length.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    This content discusses the sequential development of conservation skills in children, particularly focusing on conservation of number and length during the concrete operational stage, highlighting the concept of horizontal decalage.
+    This content discusses the stages of sequential development in conservation skills, focusing on how children master the conservation of number and length during the concrete operational stage of cognitive development, including the concept of horizontal decalage.
   page_keywords: >-
-    conservation skills, cognitive development, number, length, concrete operational stage, horizontal decalage, child development, cognitive abilities, gradual progression, understanding properties
+    conservation skills, sequential development, conservation of number, conservation of length, concrete operational stage, cognitive development, horizontal decalage, cognitive abilities, understanding properties, gradual acquisition
 author: QuickTakes
 question: >-
     What are the stages of sequential development in conservation skills, particularly in the conservation of number and length?